 - 1 cup rolled oats

-- Combine blueberries, dates, cashews, lemon zest and lemon juice in a food processor or high powered blender.
+- Combine blueberries, dates, cashews, lemon zest and lemon juice in a food processor with a standard blade attachment.
 Blend until the dates are pureed and other ingredients are mostly broken down.

 - Add the rolled oats to the food processor.
 Process until combined with the blended dates.
 The mixture should be able to hold together in a sticky ball; if not, add an extra ¼ cup rolled oats.
 Process in the food processor as needed.